sweihub/ws2/README.md

 ## Client Example

-The client was designed as out-of-the-box, it will auto reconnect very 3s.
+The websocket client was designed as out-of-the-box, it will auto reconnect very 3s.

 ```rust
 use log2::*;